Ultimate Guide To WordPress RSS

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of your post address, WordPress will return the comments for that post, not actual post content itself.
+Note: By default, if you only add “/feed” to the end of your post URL, WordPress will return the comments made on your post, not actual post content itself.

-Some your site visitors may only want to subscribe to content from specific categories.
+Some your site users may only be interested in subscribing to content from a particular post category.
 They may not want to subscribe to all of your site’s content.

-If your website or blog displays content published under several categories, WordPress allows you to provide a separate feed for each category.
+If your site displays content published under different categories, WordPress allows you to provide a separate feed for each category.

 Just use the format below: